patternfly/patternfly/src/site/pages/guidelines.md

 There is currently a bug in cssnano ([issue #64 on postcss-calc](https://github.com/postcss/postcss-calc/issues/64)) that causes nested `calc()` CSS functions to be removed.
 So a function like `calc(5 * calc(3 - 1))` becomes `calc(5 * 3 - 1)`.
 It's worth noting that this problem only impacts our distribution package.
 Nested `calc()` functions work fine in the development environment.

-PatternFly developers should avoid nested `calc()` CSS functions until this bug is resolved and the package is updated in the [patternfly-next repository](https://github.com/patternfly/patternfly-next).
-If you're interested in following this issue, you can do so in [issue #1295 on patternfly-next](https://github.com/patternfly/patternfly-next/issues/1295).
+PatternFly developers should avoid nested `calc()` CSS functions until this bug is resolved and the package is updated in the [patternfly repository](https://github.com/patternfly/patternfly).
+If you're interested in following this issue, you can do so in [issue #1295 on patternfly](https://github.com/patternfly/patternfly/issues/1295).

 ## References